martinyung/port-scanner/README.md

 $ npm run start
 ```

-The app is running at http://localhost:8080/
+The app will run at http://localhost:8080/

 ### Start dockerise flask backend